roman-milk/roman-milk.github.io/teen-slut-spreads-for-married-men.md

+===

- ****** Teen Slut Spreads For Married Men Ch.
-03 ****** byNonStopFunGuy© Slurping her father's gorgeous, oversized erection, the long-haired, 18-year- old brunette smiled at him as he woke up from his deep, overnight slumber late one summertime Saturday morning.
+Slurping her father's gorgeous, oversized erection, the long-haired, 18-year- old brunette smiled at him as he woke up from his deep, overnight slumber late one summertime Saturday morning.
 "Hi, Daddy," giggled Fallon, her lips and tongue suckling the bulbous, soft helmet of her father's eight-and-a-half-inch long, supremely-fat penis, while her petite hands were wrapped around its thick base, holding it upright, pumping it softly.
 "Time to wake up, Daddy -- someone wants your cock really, really badly."
 And the thin-lipped, gorgeous brunette grinned at her father, making it abundantly clear she was referring to herself.

  Groggy, her fit, sturdy father rubbed his eyes, noting the time -- nearly 10:30 -- and looked down his naked body as he lay on his bed, seeing his sexy, slutty daughter kneeling next to his meaty thighs, bending over to pleasure his penis.
 Fallon had peeled down his clean, white underwear, bunching it around his balls, to expose his erection so she could begin milking and massaging it with her mouth and hands.